A year of elections in democracies around the world is revealing deep dissatisfaction among voters

 “I was never interested in politics because nothing ever changed,” said Sebastian Sproviero, a 37-year-old engineer at a Buenos Aires concert that featured Milei belting out rock anthems.
 “Now it has.”

-In India, where Prime Minister Narendra Modi has been criticized for eroding the world’s most populous democracy, the Pew poll found the country had the highest support among all surveyed countries for a more authoritarian form of government, with two-thirds of respondents there backing a strong leader system of government.
+In India, where Prime Minister Narendra Modi has been criticized for eroding the world’s most populous democracy, the Pew poll found the country had the highest support among all surveyed countries for a more authoritarian form of government, with two-thirds of respondents there backing a strong leader system.

 Still, even some of the more authoritarian governments such as Modi’s have had to deal with dissatisfaction with the status quo.
 Modi appears to have won his third term as India’s prime minister in national elections that wrapped up Tuesday, but his conservative Hindu nationalist party had an underwhelming showing and will likely need to join a coalition to form a government.

-In Hungary, where Prime Minister Viktor Orbán has stocked the judiciary and media with loyalists and revised the country’s constitution to favor his party, a former member of his Fidesz party, Péter Magyar, has emerged as a new, increasingly popular critic and challenger.

-“More and more people in Hungary are increasingly feeling this antiestablishment desire,” said Péter Ember as he attended one of Magyar’s recent demonstrations in Budapest.
-“We really want to reform this existing political culture, from the opposition to the ruling party.
-We want a new one, and we want people that work for us.”

-The global anti-incumbent mood, coupled with the success of antiestablishment populists, comes amid several warning signs for the health of democracy.
-The Pew poll found democracy’s appeal slipping, even as it remained the preferred system of government around the world.
-Freedom House, a Washington-based organization that promotes democracy, said its “Freedom Index” measuring democratic health globally has declined for 18 straight years.
+The global anti-incumbent mood, coupled with the success of anti-establishment populists, comes amid warning signs for democracy.
+Pew found democracy’s appeal slipping even as it remained the preferred system of government around the world.
+Freedom House, a Washington, D.C.-based organization that promotes democracy, said its “Freedom Index” measuring democratic health globally has declined for 18 straight years.

 Adrian Shahbaz, a vice president at Freedom House, attributed the erosion of support to a series of crises since the turn of the century, including the Sept.
 11, 2001, terror attacks in the U.S., the 2008-09 global recession and the coronavirus pandemic.
 Adding to the stress, he said, is the increasing focus on identity issues such as transgender policies and immigration in democratic politics, especially in Europe and the U.S.